MacCrazyman/space-traveler-hub-react/README.md

     ````
     npm start
     ````
-* You can also open the [GitHub pages deployment](https://maccrazyman.github.io/space-traveler-hub-react/) to see a live version of the webpage.
+* You can also open the [Heroku deployment](https://books-store-maccrazyman.herokuapp.com/) to see a live version of the webpage.